 - Both the Raspberry Pi and the remote computer needs to be connected on the same local network.

 - The Raspberry Pi to be connected needs to have SSH enabled.
 Some Raspbian distributions has SSH enabled by default, but can be configured using the Raspi-config tool.

 - The IP address of the Raspberry Pi should be available.
 The following command can be used in the terminal to obtain the latest IP address:

-Although a static IP address for the Raspberry Pi is not required, it is recommended.
+- (Optional) Although a static IP address for the Raspberry Pi is not required, it is recommended.
 A static IP will standardise the address used to access the Raspberry Pi.
-Read more about setting up a static IP.